Angelândia: Geography

+Economy

 The economy is based on cattle raising and agriculture, with the main crops being coffee, sugarcane, and corn.
 There were plantations of eucalyptus trees for charcoal production.
 In 2005 there were 690 rural producers but only 39 tractors.
 As of 2005 there were no hospitals and 1 public health clinic.
 Educational needs were met by 9 primary schools and 1 middle school.
 There were 198 automobiles in 2006, giving a ratio of 40 inhabitants per automobile.
 There were no banks in 2007.